 Our Year 7 & 8 students typically spend up to 30 days per year learning outside the classroom, including attending four camps per year.
 Each camp has clear learning objectives and progressively extends our students’ capabilities and their need to show courage and rely on teamwork to complete a variety of challenges.

 Our annual whole-of-school Boat Day at the start of the year builds self-esteem and perseverance in all our students by providing them with opportunities and skills to push themselves outside their comfort zone in a safe and secure environment.
-This school event forms part of our comprehensive approach to water safety.
+It also provides an opportunity for our older students to show leadership; our younger students to learn by example; and for our families to build community connections.
+This school event also forms part of our comprehensive approach to water safety.
 In 2012 our school won the State Kiwi Swim Safe School award as well as the 2012 NZ Outdoor Education Award.

 Every school has values, but at Matahui, we embed our school values in all aspects of the curriculum and actively encourage students to demonstrate and reflect on these values in their daily lives.
 This includes exploring the values through our artwork, drama, music and weekly discussions.
 As a result, we see our students grow into well-rounded individuals who are connected with and proactively engaged in many positive ways throughout the broader community.

-Each class presents at least one assembly per term (usually two), with each student having taken an element of meaningful responsibility in each of their class assemblies.
-This builds the confidence of every student in regularly speaking and presenting to an audience of 80 people or more.
+Each class presents at least one assembly per term (usually two), and each student takes an element of meaningful responsibility in each of their class assemblies.
+This builds the confidence of every student in regularly speaking and presenting to an audience.

-Matahui also provides a comprehensive leadership programme at our Year 7/8 level, in which the students aim to complete bronze, silver and gold awards.
-The leadership programmes not only reinforce service to the community through inspiring our students to make a difference, but also helps to develop their sense of contribution, self-confidence for the long term.
-We aim to empower our students to with knowledge of leadership traits and attributes so that they can apply their own leadership skills in a variety of authentic contexts, giving them valuable real-life skills to carry them forwards.
+Matahui also provides a comprehensive leadership programme at our year 7 and 8 level, in which the students aim to complete bronze, silver and gold awards.
+The leadership programme not only reinforces service to the community through inspiring our students to make a difference, but also helps to develop their sense of contribution and self-confidence for the long term.
+We aim to empower our students with knowledge and attributes of leadership so that they can apply these skills in a variety of authentic contexts, that gives them valuable real-life experience going forwards.